Skip to Content

 Starting in 2015, Rob’s adoption work met the criteria for inclusion as a Fellow of the Academy of Adoption & Assisted Reproduction Attorneys.
 Fellows are rigorously vetted for competence and ethics, and the organization now includes nearly 500 Fellows worldwide.
 Rob has also helped author the Illinois Continuing Legal Education (ICLE) legal guide for attorneys in the area of adoption.
 For many years now, Rob and paralegal Beth Flores annually complete more foster‑care adoptions (around 150 each year) than anyone else in Illinois.
 Rob is a licensed DCFS Panel Attorney for adoption out of foster care.

 Rob has always been recognized by Super Lawyers and Leading Lawyers.
 It began with Super Lawyers as a Rising Star in 2015, who recognizes no more than 2.5% of lawyers in Illinois.
-Also in 2015, Leading Lawyers profiled Rob and Drew Parker’s law practice as a father‑son duo; read the profile on the firm blog: Leading Lawyers profiles Rob and Drew Parker.
-Rob was named an Emerging Lawyer by the Leading Lawyers Network and in 2016 was featured as “Peoria’s Savvy Adoption and Family Law Counselor.”
-In 2020, Leading Lawyers ranked him #9 among all under‑40 downstate attorneys.
+Also in 2015, Leading Lawyers profiled Rob and Drew Parker’s law practice as a father‑son duo.
+Rob was named an Emerging Lawyer by the Leading Lawyers Network and was later featured in a Leading Lawyers attorney profile.n 2020, Leading Lawyers ranked him #9 among all under‑40 downstate attorneys.

 Rob has handled trials in both federal and state court, and appeals in the Third and Fourth District Appellate Courts.
-Trials have included seven‑figure divorces, contested adoptions, murder appeals and trials, and international child abduction under the Hague Convention.
+Trials and appeals have included complex civil matters, contested adoptions, criminal appeals and trials, and international child abduction under the Hague Convention.
 Rob is involved with the Peoria County Bar Association, chairing and assisting in a number of committees; the American Bar Association; and a Master in the American Inns of Court.

 Frequently Asked Questions